 History of Phelps Memorial Health Center

-In April, 1968, Dr. Walter Reiner was elected president of the newly formed medical staff, with Dr. Donald Jones vice president and Dr. Robert D. Anderson as secretary.
+The ground-breaking was held in July 1966 and construction began.
+In April 1968, Dr. Walter Reiner was elected president of the newly formed medical staff, with Dr. Donald Jones vice president, and Dr. Robert D. Anderson as secretary.

 When Phelps Memorial Health Center opened its doors in 1968, 64 people were employed.
 Rex Kelly led hospital operations for 25 years.
 Since his retirement, three chief executive officers, including Mark Harrel currently, selflessly led our team to what it has become today.

 Now, Phelps Memorial Health Center employs nearly 300 healthcare professionals and contracts with an additional 150 to provide over 100 healthcare services for our patients and customers.
 Our growth is attributed to the continued support and commitment of the residents of Phelps County, who have worked to ensure we remain a strong partner in our community.